 The even-smaller competition seat quite often sends trainees out to the Brussels office, where they're able to get involved in work for clients like Kraft, AT&T and Monsanto.
 “I had some quite substantive work – things like reviewing contracts for dominant clients – but it wasn't regular,” claimed one trainee.
 Trainees in these groups regularly find themselves getting “dragged into a whole mish-mash of things” by other rogue partners – particularly “bits and bobs” for real estate and “research on foreign jurisdictions” for telecoms.

-There are few trainee-specific training sessions at A&P “but the quality of work you get given trains you in a less formal way.”
-Of course, there's the odd “doc review from hell,” but on the whole sources agreed that: “All my work is really worthwhile, and I'm spending time fruitfully rather than photocopying.”
+There are few trainee-specific training sessions at A&P, “but the quality of work you get given trains you in a less formal way.”
+Of course, there's the odd “doc review from hell,” but on the whole sources agreed with the following sentiment: “All my work is really worthwhile, and I'm spending time fruitfully rather than photocopying.”

 They're particularly encouraged to strut their legal stuff by taking on pro bono work.
 The office has its own pro bono co-ordinator who alerts everyone to incoming cases.
 “We're encouraged to get involved in those matters from the beginning – we do everything from LGBT matters to the use of CCTV.
 You get work you wouldn't necessarily be doing in your practice group.”